Mary Anna Marten: Early life

-She was god-daughter to Queen Elizabeth (later The Queen Mother), and her only son, Napier Anthony Sturt Marten, was a page to HM Queen Elizabeth II.
+She was god-daughter to Queen Elizabeth (later The Queen Mother), and her only son, Napier Anthony Sturt Marten, was a page to Queen Elizabeth II.

 She enlisted in Buckingham Palace Brownies unit, alongside Princess Margaret, and went to school in Lancaster Gate, later attending Cheltenham Ladies' College.
 Upon the death of her father, Baron Alington in active service in the RAF in 1940, Mary Anna inherited the Crichel House Estate in Dorset as a Minor.
 In 1948 she went up to Somerville College, Oxford, to read agriculture, where she met her future husband on her first day.
 She did not complete her degree.

 Mary Anna and her husband, Lt.-Cdr.
 George (Toby) Gosselin Marten, L.V.O.
-D.S.C., Royal Navy, (1918 - 1997), son of Vice-Admiral Sir Francis Arthur Marten, K.B.E., C.B., C.M.G., C.V.O., were married on 25 November 1949 at Holy Trinity Brompton.
-He was an equerry to George VI, and the marriage was attended by George VI, Queen Elizabeth (Mary Anna's godmother), Princess Margaret, the Duke and Duchess of Gloucester, the Duchess of Kent, the Earl and Countess of Athlone.
+D.S.C., Royal Navy, (1918–1997), son of Vice-Admiral Sir Francis Arthur Marten, K.B.E., C.B., C.M.G., C.V.O., were married on 25 November 1949 at Holy Trinity Brompton.
+He was an equerry to King George VI, and the marriage was attended by King George VI and his wife Queen Elizabeth (Mary Anna's godmother), Princess Margaret, the Duke and Duchess of Gloucester, the Duchess of Kent, the Earl and Countess of Athlone.

 The Martens had six children (a son, and five daughters).

 Crichel Down affair

 725 acres, part of the Alington family's Crichel Down estate in Dorset had been compulsorily purchased by the Government in 1938 for Royal Air Force bomb training use.
-The price they paid was £12,000 and Prime Minister Winston Churchill's binding undertaking in 1942 stated that should the Government no longer require the land for the designated acquisition purpose, the land would be offered back to the original owners; the promise was not immediately honoured.
-Mary Anna and her husband took on the various Governments, and following a public inquiry report, in 1954 they won back the title to their original land.
+The price they paid was £12,000 and Prime Minister Winston Churchill's binding undertaking in 1942 stated that should the Government no longer require the land for the designated acquisition purpose, the land would be offered back to the original owners at the same price.
+After the War was over, the land was no longer needed for that purpose, was transferred from the military department to the agriculture department and became a "model farm" - so the promise was not honoured.
+Mary Anna and her husband took on the various Government departments under successive Governments, and following a public inquiry report, in 1954 they won back the title to their original land.
 This resulted in the resignation of Sir Thomas Dugdale, the Agricultural Minister deemed responsible for the mishandling of the matter.
-The episode set a legal precident and became known as The Crichel Down affair, a term still used in British legislation.
+The episode set a legal precedent and became known as The Crichel Down affair, a term still used in British legislation.

 Mary Anna died on 18 January 2010 and following her death the entire Crichel Down estate was offered for sale but the asking price was not met.
 Instead, in 2013 the family sold the Grade I listed Crichel House with 400 acres of parkland to Richard Chilton for a reported £34 million, retaining the remaining estate.